 Yes, this is a police procedural that follows the tried and tested formula of one-case-per-week.
 It’s not new, and certainly not original.
 However, Castle has time and again proved that even a show with borrowed ideas can be full of charm and intrigue.
 Hannibal, for instance, ran with the same idea for a while before it morphed into a rollercoaster ride, and it did reasonably well.
 Unlike Hannibal, where there seems to be an overarching plot that audiences care about, Castle uses its main storyline as a shorthand to move the procedural drama forward.

 If you want a show like Suits that doesn’t take itself too seriously, even in its morbid moments, this procedural whodunit will appeal to you.

 7. The Good Wife

-Though docile when it comes to action, The Good Wife built its solid reputation on the back of some rich, nail-biting storylines, mostly revolving around the shenanigans of the court where they alive one case after another.
+Though light when it comes to action, The Good Wife built its solid reputation on the back of some rich, nail-biting storylines.
 It has the hooks of every other procedural out there, and yet, it’s profound and meditative-unlike anything else on TV.